 Lady in Red: Blutbaden are provoked by the color red.
 Which is worrying, since Nick's girlfriend Juliette often wears red.

-Laser-Guided Karma: In "Beeware", Nick guns down a Mellifer queen.
+In "Beeware", Nick guns down a Mellifer queen.
 At the end of the episode, he's stung by a bee.
 What makes this look a lot like direct payback is the fact that the bee first lands gently on the back of his right hand, ambles around harmlessly for a moment, and then stings his trigger finger.

 Latino Is Brown: Averted.
 Fair-skinned, redhead Juliette is Spanish, bonus as she is fluent in the language as well.
+Also counts as an Actor Allusion since Bitsie comes from mixed Scottish/Spanish descent.

 Loners Are Freaks: The ostracized teenager in "Danse Macabre" was treated like this.
 In the same episode, Nick empathizes with the teen and implies that he was once a loner, too.